u0953009/11/README.md

    - Fine tuning - Only the added layers(classification layers) are trained for 10 epochs first, and then from mixed7 layer to the top layer are trained for 30 epochs.
        <p>&nbsp;</p>
 **2. Data description**
-   - Images used to train this classifier are (1) photos (2) simulation images (3) extracted images of an Allegro robotic hand trying to grasp an object.
+   - Images used to train this classifier are (1) photos (2) simulation images (3) extracted images from videos of an Allegro robotic hand trying to grasp an object.
    - After the robotic hand tries to grasp, if it is successful it has an object in hand.
 Otherwise, an object is on the desk or floor.
    - data samples
      - Photo samples